Codecademy/docs/content/go/concepts/loops/loops.md

   - 'paths/back-end-engineer-career-path'
 ---

 There are several different types of loops in Go.
-All are written using the `for` command using different syntax.
+All are written using the `for` statement with different syntaxes.

 ## Three-Component Loop